-If you have time and can consider travelling by bus for a long time, then getting a bus pass is the way to go to save money on transportation in Australia.
-While you can check single train and bus companies, on this site, you can get an overview of all train and bus networks, throughout the country.
+If you have time and can consider travelling by bus for a long time, then getting a bus pass is the way to save money on transportation in Australia.
+While you can check single train and bus companies, you can get an overview of all train and bus networks throughout the country on this site.

 Why Bus Travel Australia? – 7 bus routes for the first-time traveller

 Anyhow, it’s definitely possible to see much of the country by bus and train.
-Here are 7 great bus routes travelling by bus around Australia, that I can recommend:
+Here are 7 great bus routes travelling by bus around Australia that I can recommend:

-1) Starting from Sydney there are many bus trips that you can add to your itinerary.
+There are many bus trips that you can add to your itinerary.
 The most convenient way to travel to the Blue-Mountains from Sydney is a 2-hour train connection, but there is a great bus service from the city too.Moreover, you can travel by bus to the Northern Beaches, it’s 1.5 hours bus trip along the coast with stops to all the main places, up to Palm Beach.
 You can go to the Royal National Park, in 30 minutes train ride and ferry connection.
 And in 2 hours bus or train you can get to Wollongong too.

-2) Port Macquarie from SydneyThis beautiful coastal town lies half-way between Sydney and Brisbane and the best way to get there is the bus route.
+- Port Macquarie from SydneyThis beautiful coastal town lies halfway between Sydney and Brisbane, and the best way to get there is the bus route.
 There is a train service too with a bus connection to Port Macquarie.
 It’s a nice journey and a great opportunity to see much of the countryside.

-3) From Brisbane to Byron BayThis destination is on the itinerary of many travellers backpacking around Australia.
+- From Brisbane to Byron BayThis destination is on the itinerary of many travellers backpacking around Australia.
 There is a bus service that takes you there in 2 hours.
 Or you can catch the train to the Gold Coast for a first stop and then travel further to Lismore to catch the bus connection to Byron Bay.
 From Brisbane, you can also travel by bus to Hervey Bay and go to Fraser Island or stop there and visit the Sunshine Coast.

-4) The South East Coast of Australia by busOn my firsts solo trip I travelled nearly 5000 km by bus and did all of the South East Coast.
-Not all destinations are covered by bus though, Jervis Bay was not serviced at that time.
+- The South East Coast of Australia by busOn my firsts solo trip, I travelled nearly 5000 km by bus and did all of the South East Coast.
+Not all destinations are covered by bus, though, did not serve Jervis Bay at that time.
 However, the coastal towns of Batesman Bay, Narooma, Merimbula, Lakes Entrance and more are on this bus route.

-5) From Cairns to SydneyThis is probably one of the most popular bus routes in Australia.
-For this bus journey, you need 2-3 weeks at least, there are many interesting places to see along the Eastern coast.
+- From Cairns to SydneyThis is probably one of the most popular bus routes in Australia.
+For this bus journey, you need 2-3 weeks, and there are many interesting places to see along the Eastern coast.
 I covered this distance by Greyhound buses from Cairns to Sydney in 2004 and loved it.
-You can do travel the other way round too of course, from Sydney to Cairns and then fly out to your next destination.
+You can travel the other way around, from Sydney to Cairns and then fly out to your next destination.

-6) Darwin to Kununurra.
-This is a long trip of over 800 km and crossing the border between the Northern Territory and Western Australia.
+- Darwin to KununurraThis is a long trip of over 800 km and crossing the border between the Northern Territory and Western Australia.
 I travelled this route a couple of times in both directions.
-The bus service is cheaper than flying but also a great way to see the Outback landscape south of Darwin.
+The bus service is cheaper than flying and a great way to see the Outback landscape south of Darwin.